WordPerfect: WordPerfect for DOS

+By this time the company occupied eight small locations around Orem; Peterson described WordPerfect's growth as a "crisis", forcing it to take any new available office space while planning for a new corporate headquarters by the end of the year.
+Rapid growth continued, with $196 million in sales in 1988 and 1100 employees increasing to more than $500 million in 1990 and 4000 employees.
+By then WordPerfect Corporation was the third-largest PC software vendor, ahead of Ashton-Tate; WordPerfect and Microsoft Word were the two leading word processors, each competing with the other in frequently adding features and lowering prices, and with significantly more market shares than DisplayWrite 4 and MultiMate.

 In November 1989, WordPerfect Corporation released the program's most successful version, WordPerfect 5.1 for DOS, the first version to include pull-down menus to supplement the traditional function key combinations, support for tables, a spreadsheet-like feature, and full support for typesetting options, such as italic, redline, and strike-through.
 This version also included "print preview", a graphical representation of the final printed output that became the foundation for WordPerfect 6.0's graphic screen editing.
 WordPerfect 5.1+ for DOS was introduced to allow older DOS-based PCs to utilize the new WordPerfect 6 file format.
 This version can read and write WordPerfect 6 files, included several third-party screen and printing applications (previously sold separately), and has several minor improvements.

 WordPerfect Corporation acquired Reference Software International, makers of Grammatik, a popular grammar checker for DOS, in January 1993 for $19 million.
 RSI's employees were absorbed into WordPerfect in Orem, and the functionality of Grammatik and Reference Set (a spell checker that RSI also sold) were eventually integrated into WordPerfect.
 WordPerfect continued selling Grammatik as a standalone product for several years.